-We have consumed substantial amounts of capital since our inception and expect to use between \$26 and \$30 million of our cash resources to fund operations during 2005.
-Although we believe our existing cash resources and the anticipated payments from existing agreements with our collaborators will be sufficient to fund our anticipated cash requirements through at least mid-2007, we will require significant additional financing in the future to fund our operations.
+We anticipate that our cash resources, including cash, cash equivalents and investment securities, will total approximately \$80 million at December 31, 2006.
+Although we believe our existing cash resources and the anticipated payments from our existing collaborators will be sufficient to fund our anticipated cash requirements through at least mid-2008, we will require significant additional financing in the future to fund our operations.

 Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:

-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of drug candidates; and - the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.
+- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, under our collaboration agreements; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - · the costs of securing manufacturing arrangements for clinical or commercial production of drug candidates; - · the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates; and - the costs associated with litigation.

 Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our securities, debt financings, or by licensing all or a portion of our drug candidates or technology.
-We cannot be certain that additional funding will be available to us on acceptable terms, or at all.
-If funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.